zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide5Configurenode.jsAppWithATP.md

 ![](./images/500/Picture500-14.png)

-- This will bring Create Virtual Cloud Netowrk screen where you will specify the configurations.
+- This will bring Create Virtual CLoud Netowrk screen where you will specify the configurations.

 ![](./images/500/Picture500-15.png)

-- Enter the following the screen
+- Enter the following in Create Virtual Cloud Network window

-**Create In Compartment**: Select the sandbox compartment, Demo.
+**Create In Compartment**: Select the compartment, **Demo**.
 By default, this field displays your current compartment.

 **Name**: Enter a name for your cloud network.

 Check on **Create Virtual Cloud Network Plus Related Resources** option.
 By selecting this option, you will be creating a VCN with only public subnets.
 The dialog expands to list the items that will be created with your cloud network.

 ![](./images/500/Picture500-16.png)